devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 # 🧭 Real-World Scenarios

-11. **Your company needs to avoid vendor lock-in and use services from AWS and GCP.
+11. **Your company needs to avoid vendor lock-in and use services from cloud providers.
 Which model are you using?**
    - A) Hybrid Cloud
    - B) Private Cloud
    - C) Multi-Cloud